James G. Eddy House and Grounds

 The James G. Eddy House and Grounds is a historic property in Medina, Washington.
 The two-story mansion was built in 1925 for James Garfield Eddy.
 It has been listed on the National Register of Historic Places since February 19, 1982.
-THE COLONIAL Revival home hugging the bluff is half hidden from Lake Washington by a landscape that has been developing for nearly 90 years.
+The Colonial Revival home hugging the bluff is half hidden from Lake Washington by a landscape that has been developing for nearly 90 years.
 When James Garfield Eddy and his family moved into their Medina house in 1918, the Great War had just ended and Seattle, along with the rest of the country, was trying to get back to normal.
 Twenty-two years before the first bridge crossed Lake Washington, Eddy commuted to Seattle by boat from his Lake Washington dock to the foot of Madison Street and then by streetcar into town.
 But it was worth the commute.

 His five-acre estate, formerly apple orchards, was shaped into gardens framed by evergreens.
 It was an appropriate setting for a man whose family had gained from the sale of timber and sought to preserve that richness for future generations through tree breeding.

 As was the case with several of Seattle's pioneering lumbermen, the Eddy family had left Maine for Michigan for the Pacific Northwest as the great East Coast and Midwest forests were depleted to build American towns and cities.
 In 1903, James and his brother John partnered with David Skinner to purchase the Port Blakely Mill Co. on Bainbridge Island.
 James realized that in order to benefit from trees, you needed to replenish them.
 He became one of the first tree breeders in the country.

 In 1918, he consulted with Luther Burbank about producing better forest trees through breeding experiments and joined him at his California nursery to explore the potential.
-These early experiments led to the establishment, in 1925, of a research station in Placerville, Calif., that, by 1931, had become the most complete arboretum of pines in the world.
+These early experiments led to the establishment of the Eddy Tree Breeding Station in 1925.
+It was renamed the Institute of Forest Genetics in 1932.
+By 1931, the institute had become the most complete arboretum of pines in the world.
 Eddy funded the station until it was turned over to the U.S. Forest Service in 1935.